drissamri/beautiful-jekyll/_posts/2017-02-22-lets-encrypt-cloudfoundry-bluemix.md

 cf ssh letsencrypt -c 'cat ~/app/conf/live/<<YOURDOMAIN>>/privkey.pem' > privkey.pem
 ```

-As far as I know, there is no `Command Line Interface` command to upload these certificates to your Cloud Foundry instance.
+As far as I know, there is no `Command Line Interface` command available to upload these certificates to your Cloud Foundry instance.
 I suggest you head over to your providers website, and upload them manually through the website.
 If you are using Bluemix, please use the method provided below.
-This script's generated `letsencrypt` application does not shutdown automatically, make sure you run `cf stop letsencrypt` to stop the application or `cf delete letsencrypt` to delete the application.
+This `letsencrypt` application does not shutdown automatically, make sure you run `cf stop letsencrypt` to stop the application or `cf delete letsencrypt` to delete the application.
 Deleting means you can no longer download the certificates and will have to generate them again if you didn't copy them and need them for another webserver.

 ## Automated Let's Encrypt certificates on Bluemix

 This method is very similar to the one for Cloud Foundry, but in this step the prerequisites are a little bit different.
-You need to have the additional [Bluemix Command Line Interface](http://clis.ng.bluemix.net/ui/home.html) installed and use the [bluemix-letsencrypt](https://github.com/ibmjstart/bluemix-letsencrypt) specific script instead of the `cloudfoundry-letsencrypt` script.
+You need to have the additional [Bluemix Command Line Interface](http://clis.ng.bluemix.net/ui/home.html) installed and use the [bluemix-letsencrypt](https://github.com/ibmjstart/bluemix-letsencrypt) specific script instead of the [cloudfoundry-letsencrypt](https://github.com/bsyk/cf-letsencrypt) script.

-The added benefit of using the Bluemix specific method is that you don't have to manually download and upload the certificates through the GUI to your domain.
-This is done automatically by the Bluemix CLI.
+The added benefit of using this Bluemix specific method is that you don't have to manually download and upload the generates HTTPS certificates.
+This is done automatically in the script, using the `Bluemix CLI`

 Update the `domains.yml` like described in the previous method.
 You are now ready to run the script: `python setup-app.py`.
 This can take a few minutes, but if everything went OK, the output should be something like this:
 ```shell